 Nearly half, or 44%, of UK freelancers and contractors do not believe their business will be affected by Brexit.
 The research, which polled 1,350 UK freelancers and contractors, also showed that 18% of freelancers and contractors believe Brexit will have a positive impact on their business.
 Meanwhile, 38% expect Brexit to negatively impact their business.
-While 70% of freelancers asked currently do not work, or do not have any plans to work on projects in the rest of Europe.
+70% of freelancers asked currently don’t work, or don’t have plans to work on projects in the rest of Europe.

 What sectors will be most affected?

-It is believed that Oil and Gas contractors are most likely to be affected by Brexit as they tend to have an international focus.
+It is believed that Oil and Gas contractors are most likely to be affected by Brexit.
+This is because they tend to have an international focus.
 Due to the international nature of technology, it is also likely that IT contractors will also be affected.
 For contractors with clients in the EU, many will need to travel to meet their clients after Brexit is finalised.
-However this should not be a problem as EU member states set their own immigration rules so even if there is a “hard” Brexit with no freedom of movement, countries are unlikely to place significant barriers to entry for temporary working visits.
+However, this should not be a problem as EU member states set their own immigration rules.
+Even if there is a “hard” Brexit with no freedom of movement, countries are unlikely to place significant barriers to entry for temporary working visits.
 Obviously we won’t know exactly what will happen until Brexit happens, this is only what is predicted to happen.

 Contracting and Brexit

 Although the single market for goods is well-established in the EU, there is no such single market for services.
 There are complex rules relating to how services are taxed.
 If you supply services from the UK, you may be liable for VAT.
 If you travel to the EU, your customer has to account for any VAT-equivalent.
 But you may still have to pay foreign VAT to the relevant authority – and thresholds are often lower than the UK.
 Brexit is unlikely to make these rules any simpler.
 Britain’s economy is dominated by services so the government is likely to make negotiations about freedom of services a priority.